Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 Can someone from the IRB come talk to my class?

-Yes!
-The IRB Administrator or IRB Chair are available to schedule a presentation or Zoom session.
-To schedule, send an email to IRB@stedwards.edu.
-We also recommend that you review the information available within this Frequently Asked Questions section and the Step-by-Step Guide For Researchers.
+Yes, the IRB Chair and IRB Administrator can be available for a presentation or Zoom session.
+To schedule, contact IRB@stedwards.edu.
+We also recommend that you review the information within this Frequently Asked Questions section, the IRB Proposal Types Flowchart, and the Step-by-Step Guide For Researchers.

 I'm a SEU faculty researcher.
 How do I collaborate with an investigator from another university?

 The answer to this depends on where you are in the research proposal process and on which institution is the IRB of record.
-Please contact the IRB office to discuss your situation, IRB@stedwards.edu.
+Please contact IRB@stedwards.edu to discuss your situation.

 How early should my I/my student submit an application prior to data collection?

-Review by the IRB typically takes about 14 days, however, a full board review may take longer.
+Review by the IRB on average takes about 14 days, however, a full board review may take longer.
 In general, we recommend that researchers plan for up to six weeks when considering the length of time between their initial application and final IRB approval.
-After receiving feedback from the IRB, the researcher may need to make adjustments to their proposal and re-submit the updated application form and documents to the IRB.
+After receiving feedback from the IRB, the researcher may need to make adjustments to their proposal and re-submit the updated application and documents.
 When studies involve higher risk to participants, this back-and-forth process may happen more than once.

 For this reason, a well-prepared first submission can save you time.
 If you would like to receive preliminary feedback on your proposal, please contact the IRB office by email: IRB@stedwards.edu